-- The theme already offers many awesome characters to explore, but if you really want, your character can be from alternative time (a futuristic cyborg Dragonrider from the 24th century, a victorian Dragonrider in the foggy London..) but BE VERY CAREFUL!
+- The theme already offers many awesome characters to explore, but if you really want, your character can be from an alternative time (a futuristic neo-baroque cyborg aristocrat from the 25th century, an hipster baroque-pop singer from the present time.. ) but BE VERY CAREFUL!
 Make sure your design shows enough elements that connects to the theme or your artwork will not be accepted.
 We want the key elements for this theme to be clear and recognisable, and not twisted in a way that makes it unintelligible.

-- Your character can be an hero or a villain.
+- If you want, your character can be an hero, an anti-hero or a villain.

-- Feel free to explore the rich folklore of the many cultures in which Dragons appear.
-Make sure to do your research right and feel free to look up online for references and info.
-Start by checking out the Wikipedia page about it HERE
+- Feel free to explore the rich history of the Baroque period.
+Make sure to do your research extensively and don't forget to look up online for references and info.
+Start by checking out the Wikipedia page HERE

 - If your character has a sidekick, please make sure we can clearly see who is the main character and who is his/her sidekick otherwise your artwork will be considered as a line up of characters based on the same archetype, which is against the rules.